aws-solutions/media-services-application-mapper/USAGE.md

 After a diagram node is subscribed to an alarm:

 1. Select the diagram node
-1. Select the Monitor tab
+1. Select the Subscribed Alarms tab

-The upper area of the Monitor tab contains subscribed alarms and the lower area contains MediaLive alerts.
+The upper area of the Subscribed Alarms tab contains subscribed alarms and the lower area contains MediaLive alerts.
 Use the control at the far right of the monitor tab to remove an alarm from a cloud resource.
 The diagram item will show a state change of any subscribed alarms.

 ## Menus